nidve01/bootstrap/README.md

     Description : Qubeship Builder
     call back URL: http://<docker-machine-ip>:8080/securityRealm/finishLogin
 ```
-Note: Run the below command to find the docker-machine-ip, if you have multiple pick the right docker machine ip.
+Note: Run the below command to find the docker-machine IP.
+If you have multiple IPs, make sure to provide the correct one.
 ```
  docker-machine ip
  192.168.99.100